Stabilizing Rate of Stochastic Control Systems: Introduction

 To make this regularized approach constructive, we develop the RNVI algorithm.
 RNVI iteratively computes the positive-definite solutions and the corresponding feedback controllers for a sequence of decreasing regularization parameters.
 The procedure starts from a relatively large value of the regularization parameter, for which the convergence is numerically reliable, and proceeds gradually through a continuation scheme that uses each computed solution as the initialization for the next stage.
-Each iteration provides verifiable upper and lower bounds for the optimal stabilizing rate under state-feedback control policies, and the tightest bounds obtain over all parameter values are reported as the final certified estimate. \end{enumerate}
+Along this continuation path, the certified lower and upper bounds developed above are evaluated, and the tightest bounds among all parameter values are reported as the final certified estimate.

-Together, these results provide both theoretical guarantees and computational tools for analyzing and quantifying the stochastic optimal stabilizing rate.